drmortalwombat/oscar64/README.md

 * -O3: aggressive optimization for speed
 * -Os: optimize for size
 * -tf: target format, may be prg, crt or bin
+* -d64 : create a d64 disk image
+* -f : add a binary file to the disk image
+* -fz : add a compressed binary file to the disk image

 A list of source files can be provided.